ddobbelaere/caissa/README.md

 sudo pip3 install caissa
 ```

 You can now type `caissa --help` and start.
+On Raspberry Pi `sudo caissa` is necessary to access various devices.